corporeal-snow-albatross-5/Axial_Metagenomics/Axial_Metagenome_Processing_Pipeline.md

-# **Axial RNA-SIP Sample Processing: From Raw Reads to Mapping mRNA to Concatenated
+# **Axial RNA-SIP Sample Processing: From Raw Reads to Mapping mRNA to Concatenated Metagenome**

-  Metagenome**
+#### All scripts are located in the 'scripts' folder in this repo.
+Script name is under each step in the overview.

 ### Overview:
 1. Trim Samples with Trimmomatic and QC using FastQC and MultiQC using Sarah Hu's Snakemake pipeline
+-qc_snakemake.sh
 2. Combine all the forward and all the reverse assembly segments using cat command then use fq2fa from IDBA_UD to convert .fastq output of trimming to fasta and merge forward and reverse reads
+-combine_fq2fa.sh
 3. Assemble each metagenome using IDBA_UD
+-idba_assembly.sh
-4. Run assembled metagenomes through MetaQUAST to assess assembly quality
+4. Run assembled metagenomes through MetaQUAST to assess assembly quality -metaquast.sh
 5. Annotate each metagenome with the Joint Genome Institute's IMG pipeline
-6. Getting annotated metagenomic files off of IMG
+7. Getting annotated metagenomic files off of IMG
-7. Converting annotated metagenomes to .gff files with python before concatenating them
+8. Converting annotated metagenomes to .gff files with python before concatenating them gff_conversion.sh
-8. Concatenating .gff files to make one gigantic, metagenome ORF file
+9. Concatenating .gff files to make one gigantic, metagenome ORF file
-9. Mapping mRNA reads back to concatenated metaG file using Kallisto
+10. Mapping mRNA reads back to concatenated metaG file using Kallisto -kallisto.sh (in scripts/kallisto_scripts_and_logs folder)

 ### Documentation for each program:
 1. Snakemake - https://snakemake.readthedocs.io/en/stable/